Our Business Office .com

 * Keywords found in title and in text of page

-* The wording of the text of the link pointing to the page (keywords)
+* The wording of the text of the link pointing to the page should be fairly relevant to your page's subject matter

 I can't promise the rules won't change again in a few months, but these are the latest findings, from a reliable source.
 Everything about the web, including search engine positioning, is a continuous learning process, always evolving as it grows.
 As marketers, it becomes our job to keep up, and to change and grow with it.